shioyadan/kuroko-cli/README.md

-# Kuroko
+# Kuroko-CLI

-Kuroko is a converter from EMF to PDF.
+Kuroko-CLI is a small command line tool to convert from EMF to PDF.

 * It captures EMF data in a clipboard and converts it to PDF.
 * In a similar way as MetafileToEPSConverter makes EPS files, you can make PDF files from pictures on MS Power Point/Excel.
-* Kuroko can run only on Windows 10, because it relies on "Microsoft Print to PDF" printer.
+* Kuroko-CLI can run only on Windows 10, because it relies on "Microsoft Print to PDF" printer.

 ![demo](docs/kuroko.gif)